Frederick M. Fishel2

 An additive effect occurs when a mixture of pesticides is neither synergized nor antagonized, but each pesticide provides the same response as if either were applied (Figure 4).

-This document is PI-145, one of a series of the Agronomy Department, Pesticide Information Office, UF/IFAS Extension.
+This document is PI-145, one of a series of the Agronomy Department, UF/IFAS Extension.
 Original publication date April 2007.
-Revised July 2010, August 2013, and November 2016.
-Visit the EDIS website at http://edis.ifas.ufl.edu.
+Revised July 2010, August 2013, November 2016, and September 2019.
+Visit the EDIS website at https://edis.ifas.ufl.edu for the currently supported version of this publication.

 Frederick M. Fishel, professor, Agronomy Department, and director, Pesticide Information Office; UF/IFAS Extension, Gainesville, FL 32611.